 Each verb (either regular or irregular) has three basic forms:

-infinitive (the base form)
+- infinitive (the base form)

-the past form
+- the past form

-English irregular verbs with regular endings
+Irregular verbs with the regular form

 Sometimes there are multiple forms of a particular English verb, all grammatically correct.
 That means that in fact irregular verbs might have both regular and irregular forms.